 Replace Leaking Components

-- If any brake hoses or fittings are damaged, replace them promptly to ensure the brake system is safe and reliable.
+- If any brake hoses or fittings are damaged, replace them promptly.

-- If your e-bike is still under warranty, contact the Aniioki after-sales team for replacement.
-Providing the following information will help expedite the process:
+- If your e-bike is still under warranty, contact the Aniioki after-sales team.
+Please provide:

 - A video or photo showing the brake leak